 UK healthy life expectancy gap between rich and poor widens

-A Health Foundation analysis finds healthy life expectancy in the UK fell to 59.1 years for men and 59.4 years for women in 2022, 24, and the gap between people in the richest and poorest areas has widened.
-The study cites poor housing, rising obesity and decades of deprivation as the main drivers of the decline in years spent in good health.
-Fewer healthy years will increase demand on NHS and social care and underline widening health inequality across the country.
+A Health Foundation analysis finds healthy life expectancy in the UK fell to 59.1 years for men and 59.4 years for women in 2022 to 2024, while the gap between the richest and poorest areas has widened.
+The report attributes the decline to poor housing, rising obesity and the cumulative effects of long-term deprivation, even as overall life expectancy has remained roughly flat.
+The widening gap means people in deprived areas will spend fewer years in good health, increasing pressure on NHS and social care and highlighting that housing and social policy are central to reversing the trend.

 Something shocking and out of the ordinary is happening in the UK.
 While in most comparable countries, healthy life expectancy is rising, here it is plunging steeply.
 Q. So what marks us out?
 A. 47 years of extreme neoliberalism, culminating in austerity. www.health.org.uk/reports-and-...